tango4j/tensorflow-vs-pytorch/README.md

 it has gone through.
 (Creator does not exists as a real variable in the torch.autograd.Variable.)

 Unlike TensorFlow, PyTorch Variable (not graph) contains the history of the Variable itself to enable Autograd feature.
-When the a variable is declared, .grad and .grad_fn contain None.
+When PyTorch Variable is declared, .grad and .grad_fn contain None.

 ```python